Earth Day Activities for Speech Therapy and Teletherapy

 Dear Earth....
 From Your Friends in Room 5 by Erin Dealey is the story of how a class writes back and forth with the Earth.

-Energy Island: How One Community Harnessed the Wind and Changed Their World by Allan Drummond is a fictional story about the science of energy conservation in a community.
+Energy Island: How One Community Harnessed the Wind and Changed Their World by Allan Drummond is a fictional story about a community's efforts to conserve energy.

-The Tree Lady: The True Story of How One Tree-Loving Woman Changed a City Forever by H. Joseph Hopkins is a story about a woman that transforms her new city by bringing trees to it.
+The Tree Lady: The True Story of How One Tree-Loving Woman Changed a City Forever by H. Joseph Hopkins is the story of a woman who transforms her new city by bringing trees there.

-Trash Talk by Michelle Mulder uses real photographs to discuss the environmental challenge of managing garbage.
+Trash Talk by Michelle Mulder uses real photographs to explore the environmental challenge of waste management.

 Why Should I Recycle? by Jen Green helps children understand why recycling is important by showing what our world would look like without it.